muze-innovation/chassis/backend/README.md

 ]
 ```

-The error shows that the asset value type must be string only.
+Error indicates asset value must be of type string only.

 ### [Inprogress] `getJsonSchemaBySymbol`

-This method converts the TS file to JsonSchema.
+This method transforms a TypeScript file into a JSON Schema.

 Example method: